kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 # Automatic Scenario Assignment

-To connect and group your Applications and Runtimes, assign them to the same scenario.
 Automatic Scenario Assignment feature allows defining condition when a Scenario is automatically assigned to the Runtime.
+Condition is defined as a label selector.

 ## API

-AutomaticScenarioAssignment is defined in the following way:
+Automatic Scenario Assignment is defined in the following way:
 ```graphql
 type AutomaticScenarioAssignment {
    scenarioName: String!